 The MSHCP does not identify any covered or special-status reptilian species as potentially occurring within the project site.
-The site provides a limited amount of habitat for reptile species adapted to a high degree of human disturbance associated with the on-site weed abatement activities and development.
+The site and surrounding area provide suitable foraging and cover habitat for reptile species adapted to routine anthropogenic disturbance.
 No reptilian species were observed during the field investigation.
-Common reptilian species that could be expected to occur on-site include Great Basin fence lizard (Sceloporus occidentalis longipes) and common sideblotched lizard (Uta stansburiana elegans).
-Due to the high level of anthropogenic disturbances and surrounding development, no special-status reptilian species are expected to occur within project site.
+Reptilian species which may be expected to occur onsite include side-blotched lizard (Uta stansburiana elegans), alligator lizard (Elgaria multicarinata webbii), and Great Basin fence lizard (Sceloporus occidentalis longipes).